 How do I find out whether or not my company's products contain conflict minerals?

-My company only supplies companies in Europe/Asia/South America, does this mean I am not affected by the Conflict Minerals Reporting requirements?
+My company only supplies companies in Europe/Asia/South America.
+Does this mean that I am not affected by the Conflict Minerals Reporting requirements?

-I am not a U.S. based company, so why do I need to provide any data to you?
+My company is not based in the U.S. Why do I need to provide any data to you?

-What is the benefit of using the iPCMP system instead of the CSFI Conflict Minerals Reporting Template (CMRT)?
+What is the benefit of using iPoint Conflict Minerals system instead of the RMI Conflict Minerals Reporting Template (CMRT)?